libcce/biodata-catalyst/README.md

 ## Display Equations

 GitBook supports display equations compiled with LaTeX.
-Just encase them in double dollas as you would in a LaTeX document:
+Just encase them in double dollar signs as you would in a LaTeX document:

 ```
 $$